NathanYee412/Inventory-Management-System/readme.txt

 3. input account info

 # How to add value to the sql database
-1. make changes in models.py
+1. Change your models (in models.py).
-2. run -> python manage.py makemigrations
+2. Run python manage.py makemigrations to create migrations for those changes
-3. run -> python manage.py migrate
+3. Run python manage.py migrate to apply those changes to the database.
-4. might have to delete the sql db file and remigrate (you will lose all stored data)

 ################################################################################
 # git useful commands